Notes on Wormhole Cancellation and Factorization: Wormhole cancellation in JT gravity with extra vacua

-The main task for the remaining of this section is to derive the expression of extra factor $S$.
-The strategy is to bootstrap the factor $S$ by requiring no factorization puzzle.
-We are going to get the expression of $S$ such that all the bulk geometry that connects different boundaries sum over to give a zero.
+The main task for the remainder of this section is to bootstrap the relation between the connected geometries as shown in \eqref{sum0} by requiring no factorization puzzle.
+We will get the expression of $S$ such that all the bulk geometry that connects different boundaries sum over to give a zero.